Month 1, Day 18, Monday 4:15 p.m.

 “Shaken.
 Frightened for their future.
 A couple light burns on my mother.
 She ran back into the house to save some of our things.
-A magician with this water-spring artifact pulled by a carriage put out the fire before our whole house could burn down, but, it’s not livable, and it will be a big job to repair, especially at this time of year.
-The fire, the smoke, plus the force of the water, and then sitting there drenched has damaged a lot of our things.”
+A magician with this water-spring artifact pulled by a carriage put out the fire before our whole house could burn down, but…it’s not livable, and it will be a big job to repair, especially at this time of year.
+The fire, the smoke, plus the force of the water, and then sitting there drenched… A lot of our things are damaged.”

 ‘That’s the artifact I bought at the secret meeting.
 Or one just like it.’

 “The worst of it is that the smoke and being out in the cold all night trying to get to safety took a toll on my father’s lungs.
-But my family is all alive, and none of them were seriously injured.
+But everyone is alive, and none of them were seriously injured.
 Except…well, it means there’s no chance I’ll be able to stay on at the University next term.
 And I mentioned that to Tanya.
 She…”

 Newton glanced up again to peek at Tanya in the line, ensuring she still was paying no attention to them, and lowered his voice again.
 “She swore me to secrecy and said she knew something that might help me.
 A way to make money.
 She hinted that it was illegal, or at best, very questionably legal.
 That I would have to take a magically binding vow of secrecy.
 And that it might involve some danger to me.
 So, Sebastien, I really need you to answer some questions for me.”